 Chimney parging coats the smoke chamber with mortar and costs $1,000 to $2,000.
 Parging smooths over the smoke chamber so that any residue that lies in uneven crevices doesn’t leak out or combust.

-Does your chimney have broken or missing bricks?
-If so, that’s an example of chimney spalling and it costs around $1,000 to fix.
-While that might seem steep for just a few missing bricks, spalling, when left untreated, leads to significant damage that can cost $3,000 or more.
+Chimney spalling repairs cost $1,000 to $3,000 on average.
+Broken or missing bricks an example of chimney spalling, and if left untreated, it could lead to significant damage that can cost $3,000 or more.
+Since bricks rely on mortar and surrounding bricks to stay in place, spalling makes it easy for other bricks to deteriorate.
 Since bricks rely on mortar and surrounding bricks to stay in place, spalling makes it easy for other bricks to deteriorate.

 One important note: If your chimney needs any type of repair, you should hold off on using your fireplace until it’s fixed.
 Using your fireplace could worsen the damage and put your safety at risk.